 Best First Cereal

-Earth’s Best has been in the baby food industry for more than 30 years.
+Earth’s Best has been in the baby food industry for over 30 years.
 The company is a trusted name in baby food and has an established organic line.
 I love that the ingredients in this cereal are all natural and created to support the growth of a developing baby.

 This rice cereal is made with whole grains and fortified with iron.
-The iron is great for developing babies, and it can be hard to get from other sources.
+Iron is great for developing babies, and it can be hard to get from other sources.
 Rice cereal is often recommended as a first cereal option, as it’s easy for a baby to digest.

 There are no artificial dyes, preservatives, or flavors.
-Certified organic and GMO-free, this also has a great consistency and texture, mixing well with both purees and liquids.
+This cereal is certified organic and GMO-free and has a smooth consistency and texture, mixing well with both purees and liquids.

 - This rice cereal is gentle on immature stomachs.